-Include the following information.
-The criteria in checkboxes below show what the RRGP application review panel will consider when evaluating applications.
+Include the following numbered information in bold text.
+The sub-numbers that are not in bold below show what the RRGP application review panel will consider when evaluating applications.

-□ Applications qualifying for the DAC set-aside address how the project meets the needs and priorities of disadvantaged communities in each checklist category below.
+Applications qualifying for the DAC set-aside address how the project meets the needs and priorities of disadvantaged communities in each checklist category below.